owulveryck/blog/content/post/software1.5.md

 ### Generating the package

-This is the "pure" go part.
+This is the "pure" Go part.
 The yacc tools actually generates a parser in go.
 I have chosen to declare it in its own package.
 The command `goyacc -o ../expr.go -p "Gorgonia" expr.y` will generate the file `expr.go` which holds an implementation able to parse my unicode equations.